AIasd/2020_CARLA_challenge/README.md

 All python packages used are specified in `requirements.yml`.

-This code uses CARLA 0.9.9.

-You will also need to install CARLA 0.9.9, along with the additional maps.
+This code uses CARLA 0.9.9.4.
+You will need to first install CARLA 0.9.9.4, along with the additional maps.
 See [link](https://github.com/carla-simulator/carla/releases/tag/0.9.9) for more instructions.